aromanro/DFTAtom/README.md

 The parameters are as above but max radius is increased to 10.
 Here is the NIST data for comparison: https://www.nist.gov/pml/atomic-reference-data-electronic-structure-calculations-argon

-The program is faster than I expected, especially because I went to multi-grid instead of Numerov (or Runge-Kutta) for Poisson.
+The program is faster than I expected, especially because I went to multi-grid instead of Numerov (or Runge-Kutta) for Poisson, so I expected it to be slower than with the other approach.